KLIEBHAN/tts-chrome-extension/README.md

 - `content.js`: Interacts with the webpage, handles text selection and audio playback
 - `popup.html` and `popup.js`: User interface and logic for plugin settings

+## Privacy

+This extension sends the selected text to the OpenAI API for processing.
+Please ensure you don't have the extension read aloud any sensitive or personal information without proper consideration.

 ## Troubleshooting

+If you encounter issues, try the following:
+- Verify that your API key is entered correctly.
-- Make sure you've entered a valid OpenAI API key.
+- - Make sure you've entered a valid OpenAI API key.
 - Check the console in the developer tools for error messages if the plugin isn't working as expected.
 - If you experience issues with audio playback, try reloading the page and attempting again.

-## Privacy and Security

-- Your OpenAI API key is stored locally in your browser and is not shared with any third parties.
-- The text to be processed is only sent to the OpenAI API and is not stored anywhere else.
-- Audio data is processed directly in the browser and is not persistently stored.
+- Refresh the page and try again.
+- Disable and re-enable the extension in `chrome://extensions/`.

 ## Contributing